Best Decking Options for Poolside Areas

 Here's what you get:

-Wood doesn’t get nearly as hot as stone or concrete when it’s in direct sunlight—you can actually walk on it with your bare fee.
+Wood doesn’t get nearly as hot as stone or concrete when it’s in direct sunlight—you can actually walk on it with your bare feet.

-Naturally non-skid, with the right R and finish.”
+Naturally non-skid, with a suitable finish and appearance.

-It has that classic, natural look, and it’s just hard to beat aesthetically.
+It has that classic, natural look, and it’s just impossible to beat aesthetically.

 It is a beautiful combination with landscaping and warm space.